fastresearchgroup/TORCHE/README.md

 - Will work for values of b = 1.25, 1.5, or 2
 - Reynolds number needs to be below 150000

-This work can be discussed in detail in the following work:
+This work is discussed in detail in the following work:

 1. J. B. Haefner, L. B. Carasik, Y. A. Hassan, Development and Verification of MATLAB Functions for Pressure Drop Estimation in Crossflow Tube Bundles.
 In Transactions of the American Nuclear Society (Vol. 115(1), pp. 1535-1537).
 Las Vegas, Nevada